Skip Ribbon Commands

 You are eligible if ...

-You must have filed a 2021 state Individual Income Tax return by February 15, 2023 to receive the rebate.
+You file a 2021 state Individual Income Tax return.

 You have Individual Income Tax liability for tax year 2021.